SudeepSanthosh/SudeepSanthosh/README.md

 ### Hey All!😁 👋

-- 👨‍💻 I’m doing my B.Tech from Model Engineering College,Thrikakkara,Kochi.
+- 👨‍💻 I’m doing my B.Tech in Computer Science from Model Engineering College,Thrikakkara,Kochi.
-- 🌱 Current topics of interest: Data Science and Backend Development
+- 🌱 Current topics of interest: Data Science and ML
 - 😄 Always willing to learn 🙂
 - 💬 Ask me about Fitness 💪🏼
 - 📫 How to reach me: 123sudeepsangeeth@gmail.com